DataONEorg/provweek2016-demo/_posts/2016-05-17-steps2run-bob-script.markdown

 date:   2016-05-17 12:15:30 -0500
 categories: DataONE provenance
 ---
-Bob’s interaction with [DataONE Search](https://search-sandbox-2.test.dataone.org) begins with a user interface search using the keyword **grass**, he discovers [Alice’s data package](https://search-sandbox-2.test.dataone.org/#view/metadata_e859d2dd-c5e6-4ec6-892f-1b00bb6f8f65.xml), amongst others.
+Bob interacts with [DataONE Search](https://search-sandbox-2.test.dataone.org) using the keyword **grass**.
+Then, he discovers [Alice’s data package](https://search-sandbox-2.test.dataone.org/#view/metadata_e859d2dd-c5e6-4ec6-892f-1b00bb6f8f65.xml), amongst others.
 He decides to use three NetCDF output data files which are part of her package, as input to his Grassland Water Use Efficiency Analysis script.
-Having identified the data of interest in the Member Node, Bob uses `its public identifier id` to retrieve it and use it in his own code (`GrasslandWUE.m`).
-Specifically, the `MemberNode:get(session, id)` call, available from the MATLAB toolbox, not only retrieves Alice’s data package, but it also ensures that the download event is recorded as part of a new provenance document, associated with Bob’s analysis.
-If Bob manually downloaded Alice’s data (i.e., without using the DataONE tool), then the link between the data packages would likely be broken, leading to a disconnect in provenance and requiring additional “stitching” operations.
+Having identified the data of interest in the Member Node, Bob uses the same public identifier ids to retrieve these data and uses these ids in his own code ([GrasslandWUE.m]({{site.baseurl}}/data/GrasslandWUE-yw.m)).
+Specifically, the `MemberNode:get`(session, id) call, which is available from the MATLAB toolbox, not only retrieves Alice’s data package, but it also ensures that the download event is recorded as part of a new provenance document, associated with Bob’s analysis.
+Bob then proceeds to operate on the data using the method record( ) just as Alice did, eventually publishing a new data package with his own results and their provenance using the function publish( ).

-Bob then proceeds to operate
-on the data using the DataONE MATLAB toolbox just as Alice did, eventually publishing a new data package with his own results and their provenance.

 Steps to run Bob's script are listed as below and an example [data package for Bob](https://search-sandbox-2.test.dataone.org/#view/metadata_07277c1f-b2c2-467c-8aa2-792863524a21.xml) was generated.